Different colors not only have an aesthetic effect, but they also can affect your mood.

 However, this is generally not a big issue when trying to find the right colors that help produce an effective, productive environment in the office.

-For your study, you should consider colors that are beneficial to you and can turn your place into a productivity machine by improving your concentration along with learning and memorizing power.
+For your study, you should consider colors (or color combinations) that are beneficial to you and can turn your place into a productivity machine by improving your concentration along with learning and memorizing power.